 Correspondence with Tchaikovsky

-5 letters from Tchaikovsky to Sergey Flerov have survived, dating from 1881 and 1882, of which those highlighted in bold are now available in English translation on this site:
+5 letters from Tchaikovsky to Sergey Flerov have survived, dating from 1881 and 1882, all of which have been translated into English on this website:

 - Letter 1713 – 16/28 March 1881, from Paris